kmlawson/history-of-history-in-east-asia/seminars.md

 Primary Sources:

 Watson, Burton trans. *Records of the Grand Historian of China*, Qin Dynasty.
-Shi Ji 6: The Basic Annals of the First Emperor of the Qin
-Shi Ji 15: Reflections on the Rise of the Qin
+Shi Ji 6: The Basic Annals of the First Emperor of the Qin (~30) Shi Ji 15: Reflections on the Rise of the Qin (~3)
-Shi ji 86 Biographies of the Assasin-retainers
+Shi ji 86 Biographies of the Assasin-retainers  (~10)

 Watson, Burton trans. *Records of the Grand Historian of China*, Qin Dynasty.
 Han Dynasty II [ACLS ebook](https://www-fulcrum-org.ezproxy.st-andrews.ac.uk/concern/monographs/r207tp65z?locale=en)
-Shi ji 29 The Treatise on the Yellow River and Canals (Skim)
+Shi ji 29 The Treatise on the Yellow River and Canals (just skim)
-Shi ji 125 Biographies of the Emperors' Male Favorites
+Shi ji 125 Biographies of the Emperors' Male Favorites (~5)

 Secondary Sources:

-Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 2 Representing the World
+Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 2 Representing the World (~35)

-Watson, Burton *Ssu Ma Chien: Grand Historian of China* Ch 5 The Thought of Ssu-ma Ch'ien [on Archive.org](http://archive.org/details/ssumachiengrandh012602mbp)
+Watson, Burton *Ssu Ma Chien: Grand Historian of China* Ch 5 The Thought of Ssu-ma Ch'ien [on Archive.org](http://archive.org/details/ssumachiengrandh012602mbp) (~40)

-Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 4 Dying Fathers and Ch 6 Ideologue Versus Narrator

 Lewis, Mark Edward *Writing and Authority in Early China* (1999) - Ch 7: The Encyclopedic Epoch section 'Sima Qian and Universal History' pp308-317